 The appearance of HIV/AIDS in the 1980s left a devastating swath, leaving the medical world to scramble to find ways to fight, and prevent, the disease.
 Thankfully, much headway has been made, including a preventative strategy called PrEP, or pre-exposure prophylaxis.
-This daily pill reduces your chances of contracting HIV, and the healthcare providers at Family Care Family Practice encourage its use among their high-risk patients in the Murray Hill area on the east side of Manhattan, New York.
+This daily pill reduces your chances of contracting HIV, and the healthcare providers at Family Care Family Practice encourage its use among their high-risk patients in the Lower Midtown area on the east side of Manhattan, New York.
 If you’d like to find out more about PrEP, call or book an appointment online.

 PrEP, or pre-exposure prophylaxis, is used for people who are at high risk of contracting HIV, even though they’re HIV-negative.
 The pills work by preventing HIV from developing and spreading in your body.